-^{} The FR and SO data collection and survey completion will extend into Q2 of 2019 but will be based on 2018 program data, unless there is a particular interest to consider part of 2019 program year data.
+FR - Free Ridership; SO - Spillover The FR and SO data collection and survey completion will extend into Q2 of 2019 but will be based on 2018 program data, unless there is a particular interest to consider part of 2019 program year data.

-- 7. What is the level of free ridership and spillover for the Business Sector, based on evaluation research? - 8.
-What is the level of free ridership and spillover for the Public Sector, based on evaluation research? - 9.
+- 7.5.
+What caused gross realization rate (RR) adjustments and what corrective actions are recommended? - 8.6.
+What updates are recommended for the Illinois Technical Reference Manual (TRM)? - 9.7.
+What is the level of free ridership and spillover for the Business Sector, based on evaluation research? - 40.8.
+What is the level of free ridership and spillover for the Public Sector, based on evaluation research? - 11.
+What is the level of free ridership and spillover for the STEP program, based on evaluation research? - 42.9.
 What is the level of free ridership and spillover for steam traps, based on evaluation research?

-For 2018, the evaluation team will conduct Net-to-Gross (NTG) research through interviews with participating Business Sector, and Public Sector customers to determine free ridership and spillover and include spillover questions in our trade ally interviews, to inform future NTG recommendations.
-We will stratify our sample to make separate NTG estimates for steam traps, the Business Sector, and the Public Sector.
+For 2018, the evaluation team will conduct Net-to-Gross (NTG) research through interviews with participating Business Sector, and Public Sector, and STEP program customers to determine free ridership and spillover and include spillover questions in our trade ally interviews, to inform future NTG recommendations.
+We will stratify our sample to make separate NTG estimates for steam traps, the Business Sector, and the Public Sector.-A separate stratum for the STEP program will be developed if savings permit, otherwise Navigant will include the STEP program participants within the Public Sector BEER stratum.
 Navigant will coordinate with the Ameren Illinois evaluation team and with the Peoples Gas and North Shore Gas team when planning and conducting the process and NTG research study on steam traps.